 Donor offspring desire to know about their genetic relatives.

 Genetic uncertainty has clouded my life since I was 12 years old, when I learned that my conception was facilitated by an anonymous sperm donor.
 Though the shock dissolved in the following months, I’m reminded of this obscurity entwined in my DNA when I’m asked to fill out a medical history form at the doctor’s office and have to indicate that, genetically speaking, half of my family tree remains in shadow.
 I’m joining the Donor Sibling Registry in the hope of connecting with others who have had similar experiences, hearing stories, and maybe even finding a biological half-sibling or relative.

-We often talk about the importance of honesty in donor families, and honoring a child’s curiosity about their first-degree genetic relatives.
+We often talk about the importance of honesty in donor families and honoring a child’s curiosity about their first-degree genetic relatives.
 Do donors also owe their own children the truth about their donating?
-Do the donor’s children have a right to know that they (may) have half siblings?
-DNA testing is already revealing theses family connections, and it will only continue to become more common.
-My guess is that most donors do not inform their families, as some are ashamed, some don’t consider donor children as true “family”, some are afraid of 100 kids coming forward, and some have spouses very much against it.
-I should note that we do have a few thousand donors on the DSR who are open to contact (with some wonderful resulting stories), and we do hear about positive donor-offspring connections also made through DNA.
+Do the donor’s children have a right to know that they (may) have half-siblings?
+DNA testing is already revealing these family connections, and it will only continue to become more common.
+My guess is that most donors do not inform their families, because some are ashamed, some don’t consider donor children as true “family,” some are afraid of 100 kids coming forward, and some have spouses very much against it.
+I should note that we do have a few thousand donors on the DSR who are open to contact (with some wonderful resulting stories), and we do hear about positive donor/offspring connections also made through DNA.